codersaadi/go-micro/README.md

 ## Configuration

-The framework can be configured through environment variables:
+The template can be configured through environment variables:

 | Variable | Description | Default |
 |----------|-------------|---------|